konskyrt/Tunnel-Conflict-Analysis/README.md

 Afterwards the script creates an Excel file with all the intersection and non-intersection points and the measurements of the distances of the top Level of the two tunnels

 In the end a PowerBI dashboard is created combining the 3D Model along with the data created with Dynamo

+The dashboard, Dynamo script can be found as a separate file on the repository